We think this movie stands out for:

 Newcomer Etel's luminous performance anchors the film and provides its heart and soul.
 For ultimately, after you cut through all the intellectual and emotional layers, the brilliant cinematography, and the humor and excitement, this is the story of a lonely, loving child trying as hard as he can to be good, to do what's right, and to connect with the world of spirit, but in a way that is never less than believably childlike and real.
 It's not often a movie like this comes along for the family to share and talk about.

-Families can talk about Damian's dilemma.
+Families can talk about Damian's dilemma in Millions.
 What would you do if you found a bag full of money?

 Talk about the movie's messages.
 What do you think the moviemakers want us to take away from this film?